Would you rather listen to this article? Use the player below or download on iTunes.

 - Because you hate how you look and you’re trying to ‘hate your way’ skinny

 Remember, it’s not about a few meals.
 Focus instead on what you can do well the additional 360+ days of the year because those matter most.
-If you want some ideas you can refer to the article 5 Principles of Health and Fitness for Those Who are Tired of All The Nonsense.

 Like what you read?
 Never miss a thing!
 Sign up below to receive the newsletter.